How to get a business loan

-1. Minority Business Development Agency (MBDA)
+- Minority Business Development Agency (MBDA)

-2. SBA’s 8(a) business development program
+- SBA’s 8(a) business development program

 The SBA is not a direct lender but rather sets guidelines for loans made by their partners.
 The SBA guarantees loans for select businesses, meaning they agree to pay the loan off if the owner defaults, which makes it easier for entrepreneurs to get funding.

-One of their loan programs is the SBA 8(a) business development program.
-According to their website, SBA’s 8(a) business development program is specifically dedicated to providing business assistance to entrepreneurs who are members of a socially and/or economically disadvantaged minority group who need help accessing mainstream economic capital.
+One of their loan programs is the SBA 8(a) business development program, which is specifically dedicated to providing business assistance to entrepreneurs who are members of a socially and/or economically disadvantaged minority group who need help accessing mainstream economic capital.
 This program is divided into two sections and requires a nine-year commitment.
 The first four years are dedicated to development, and the remaining five years are a transition stage.

 Small business owners who participate in the program benefit by receiving mentorship, marketing assistance, specialized business training, access to high-level executive development and access to a number of funding opportunities including access to surplus government supplies and property, SBA guaranteed loans and bonding assistance.

-3. USDA Rural Development loan program
+- USDA Rural Development loan program

 Eligible funds received through this program can be used for business conversion, repair or enlargement; the purchase and development of land or buildings; the purchase of equipment; debt refinancing as long as new jobs will be created as a result; and/or business and industrial acquisitions when the loan will save and/or create jobs and/or the loan will keep the business open.